R bootcamp

 [1] TRUE TRUE TRUE FALSE TRUE FALSE FALSE TRUE

-Use is.na(v) and the negation operator ! to remove the NA elements of the vector v!
+Use is.na(xyz) and the negation operator ! to remove the NA elements of the list from the variable xyz!

 [1] "42"

-Let’s move to a more interesting topic.
+Let’s move to a topic which can be quite puzzling for a lot of people.
 There’s another operator useful for lists, and that’s [[ ]] (not [ ]!).
 Extract the third element of the list l using l[4] and l[[4]]].
 What’s the difference between the results?
-If you’re unsure, use the mode() function on l[3] and l[[3]] to help you.
+If you’re unsure, use the already familiar typeof() function on l[3] and l[[3]] to help you.

 Strange, isn’t it?
 The [ ] operator seems to return a list, even though we expect the result 123?